jetsonhacks/postFlash/README.md

 # postFlash
 Post flash setup for NVIDIA Jetson TK1 Development Kit.
 After flashing the Jetson with L4T 21.X, there are a couple of extra settings that can changed for better performance when using the Jetson as a desktop.

+To configure the system, clone this repository with the appropriate 'Tag'.
+For example,

+$ git clone -b JetsonTK1-L4T-21.3 https://github.com/jetsonhacks/postFlash.git

+will clone the appropriate code for the L4T-21.3 release.
+These scripts are currently available for L4T-21.3 and L4T-21.2.

-To configure the system, download or clone this repository.
-Open a Terminal, switch to the repository directory, and execute the configureSystem switch, i.e.
+Once downloaded, open a Terminal, switch to the repository directory, and execute the configureSystem switch, i.e.

 $ cd postFlash